 Career Information for Graduates

-According to the U.S. Bureau of Labor Statistics (BLS), the demand for qualified court reporters is high, particularly in rural or large urban areas.
-Based on BLS data from 2015, court reporters earned an average annual wage of $54,720.
+According to the U.S. Bureau of Labor Statistics (BLS), the demand for court reporters is projected to grow by 7% in the 2018-2028 decade.
+Based on BLS data from 2018, court reporters earned an average annual wage of $62,390.

 Employment opportunities exist outside the courtroom for graduates of court reporting programs.
 Companies and organizations need meetings and other professional events transcribed as well.
 Some court reporters also use their skills in other government agencies or for television broadcasts.